Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Simple Analytical examples

 Since $S^x=(S^+ + S^-)/2$ and $S^y=(S^+ - S^-)/2i$ according to (\ref{30}), we finally obtain for the magnetizations $M_{x,y}$ from (\ref{29}) the result

-i.e., these particular observables exhibit perfect harmonic oscillations right from the beginning (i.e., for all $t$) for any initial state $\rho(0)$ with a non-vanishing expectation value of $M_x$ or of $M_y$.
+i.e., these particular observables exhibit perfect harmonic oscillations for all times $t$ and for any initial state $\rho(0)$ with a non-vanishing expectation value of $M_x$ or of $M_y$.
 In the same way one finds that

 i.e., this particular observable is, as expected, always a conserved quantity.

 Similarly as in the first equality in (\ref{35}), one readily sees that for the three specific observables $A:=M_a$ from above, the auxiliary functions $\Att$ happen to be exactly identical to the true expectation values $\At$ for all $t$.
 In other words, none of further preconditions on the energies $E_n^0$, the system size $\dof$, and the initial condition $\rho(0)$ from Sec.~\ref{s32} are actually needed in these specific examples.